spacelift-io/user-documentation/docs/integrations/plugins.md

 # Plugins

-!!! warning
-    Plugins support is currently in closed **beta** while we ensure stability of the platform and API's.
-Reach out to your Spacelift CSM for access.

 Plugins are a way to extend the functionality of Spacelift.
 They allow you to integrate with third-party services, automate tasks, and enhance your workflows.
 Spacelift supports a variety of plugins, which can be used to perform actions such as sending notifications, managing resources, or integrating with external systems.